 If the program administrator can not identify the hazard or potential hazard, Amherst College shall consider the atmosphere to be unknown, and as such shall treat the area as a worst case hazard utilizing the guidelines of a material considered to be IDLH.

 Amherst College shall, whenever possible, provide the employee with a powered air purifying respirator (PAPR).
-The PAPR, unlike a negative pressure respirator, if not worn more than 30 days throughout the year does not require annual medical evaluations and will provide better protection for the user.
-Should the required respirator user opt for either a ½ face or full face negative pressure respirator instead of the PAPR they will be required to get a medical examination, annually.
+Should the required respirator user opt for either a ½ face or full face negative pressure respirator instead of the PAPR they will be required to get an intial medical examination.
 Amherst College currently does not provide our employees with a supplied air or self contained breathing apparatus for IDLH atmospheres including those that are oxygen deficient, below 19.5%.
-Therefore, any IDLH or potential IDLH atmospheric conditions must be reported to the Environmental Health and Safety Manager, through the Amherst College Campus Police Department.
+Therefore, any IDLH or potential IDLH atmospheric conditions must be reported to the Environmental Health and Safety Director, through the Amherst College Campus Police Department.
 For these atmospheric hazards, the Amherst Fire Department will most likely be summoned.

 Respirators, canisters, cartridges and filters, if not equipped with an end-of-service-life indicator or ESLI must have a change schedule implemented by the program administrator.
 The change schedule should correspond to the following guidelines.
 The canisters, cartridges and filters should be changed;